ersel/ersel.github.io/posts/meditations.md

-Stoicisim is a school of philosophy founded by Zeno of Citium 2300 years ago.
-However, only surviving texts are from the late Roman period.
+Stoicisim is a school of philosophy founded by Zeno of Citium in 3th Century BC.
+Only surviving texts are from the late Roman period.
 These include works of Seneca, Musonius Rufus, Epictetus and, Marcus Aurelius.
 I've recently read Marcus Aurelius' Medidations.
 I was astonished to see the strength of character and pureness in thought exercised by a man who had supreme power during his lifetime.
-Marcus Aurelius was the emperor of Roman Empire from 161 to 180.
-Meditations is a collection of journal entries written by Marcus (without any intention of publication) in which he provides spiritual reflections and exercises to understand himself and make sense of the universe.
+Marcus Aurelius was the Roman Emperor from 161 to 180.
+Meditations is a collection of journal entries written by him (without any intention of publication) in which he provides spiritual reflections and exercises to understand himself and make sense of the universe.

-I have compiled my favourite passages in this post so I can read them from time to time.
+I have compiled my favourite passages in this post so I can revisit them from time to time.
 I hope you'll find them inspiring as well.

 # Book 1

 In this first book Marcus recognizes everyone who has played a positive role in building his character and understanding of life.

-1.3: From my mother: piety, generosity, the avoidance of wrong doing and even the thought of it; also simplicity of living, well clear of the habits of the rich.
+1.3 From my mother: piety, generosity, the avoidance of wrong doing and even the thought of it; also simplicity of living, well clear of the habits of the rich.

-1.4: From my great-grandfather: not to have attended schools for the public; to have had good teachers at home, and to realize that this is the sort of thing on which one should spend lavishly
+1.4 From my great-grandfather: not to have attended schools for the public; to have had good teachers at home, and to realize that this is the sort of thing on which one should spend lavishly

-1.7: From Rusticus: to grasp the idea of wanting correction and treatment for my character; not to be diverted into a taste for rhetoric, so not writing up my own speculations, delivering my own little moral sermons, or presenting a glorified picture of the ascetic or the philanthropist; to keep clear of speechifying, versifying, and pretentious language; not to walk around at home in ceremonial dress, or do anything else like that; to write letters in an unaffected style, like his own letter written to my mother from Sinuessa; to be readily recalled to conciliation with those who have taken or given offence, just as soon as they themselves are willing to turn back; to read carefully, not satisfied with my own superficial thoughts or quick to accept the facile views of others; to have encountered the Discourses of Epictetus, to which he introduced me with his own copy.
+1.7 From Rusticus: to grasp the idea of wanting correction and treatment for my character; not to be diverted into a taste for rhetoric, so not writing up my own speculations, delivering my own little moral sermons, or presenting a glorified picture of the ascetic or the philanthropist; to keep clear of speechifying, versifying, and pretentious language; not to walk around at home in ceremonial dress, or do anything else like that; to write letters in an unaffected style, like his own letter written to my mother from Sinuessa; to be readily recalled to conciliation with those who have taken or given offence, just as soon as they themselves are willing to turn back; to read carefully, not satisfied with my own superficial thoughts or quick to accept the facile views of others; to have encountered the Discourses of Epictetus, to which he introduced me with his own copy.

-1.8: From Apollonius: moral freedom, the certainty to ignore the dice of fortune, and have no other perspective, even for a moment, than that of reason alone; to be always the same man, unchanged in sudden pain, in the loss of a child, in lingeringsickness; to see clearly in his living example that a man cancombine intensity and relaxation; not to be impatient in explanation; the observance of a man who clearly regarded as the least of his gifts his experience and skill in communicating his philosophical insights; the lesson of how to take apparentfavours from one's friends, neither compromised by them norinsensitive in their rejection.
+1.8 From Apollonius: moral freedom, the certainty to ignore the dice of fortune, and have no other perspective, even for a moment, than that of reason alone; to be always the same man, unchanged in sudden pain, in the loss of a child, in lingeringsickness; to see clearly in his living example that a man cancombine intensity and relaxation; not to be impatient in explanation; the observance of a man who clearly regarded as the least of his gifts his experience and skill in communicating his philosophical insights; the lesson of how to take apparentfavours from one's friends, neither compromised by them norinsensitive in their rejection.

-1.10: From Alexander the grammarian: not to leap on mistakes, or captiously interrupt when anyone makes an error of vocabulary, syntax, or pronunciation, but neatly to introduce the correct form of that particular expression by way of answer, confirmation, or discussion of the matter itself rather than its phrasing - or by some other such felicitous prompting.
+1.10 From Alexander the grammarian: not to leap on mistakes, or captiously interrupt when anyone makes an error of vocabulary, syntax, or pronunciation, but neatly to introduce the correct form of that particular expression by way of answer, confirmation, or discussion of the matter itself rather than its phrasing - or by some other such felicitous prompting.

 # Book 2

 Say to yourself first thing in the morning: today I shall meet people who are meddling, ungrateful, aggressive, treacherous, malicious, unsocial.
 All this has afflicted them through their ignorance of true good and evil.
 But I have seen that the nature of good is what is right, and the nature of evil what is wrong; and I have reflected that the nature of the offender himself is akin to my own - not a kinship of blood or seed, but a sharing in the same mind, the same fragment of divinity.
 Therefore I cannot be harmed by any of them, as none will infect me with their wrong.
 Nor can I be angry with my kinsman or hate him.
 We were born for cooperation, like feet, like hands, like eyelids, like the rows of upper and lower teeth.
 So to work in opposition to one another is against nature: and anger or rejection is opposition.
 (2.1)

-2.4: ...there is a limit circumscribed to your time - if you do not use it to clear away your clouds, it will be gone, and you will be gone, and the opportunity will not return.
+2.4 ...there is a limit circumscribed to your time - if you do not use it to clear away your clouds, it will be gone, and you will be gone, and the opportunity will not return.

-2.8: Failure to read what is happening in another's soul is not easily seen as a cause of unhappiness: but those who fail to attend to the motions of their own soul are necessarily unhappy.
+2.8 Failure to read what is happening in another's soul is not easily seen as a cause of unhappiness: but those who fail to attend to the motions of their own soul are necessarily unhappy.

-2.11: You may leave this life at any moment: have this possibility in your mind in all that you do or say or think.
+2.11 You may leave this life at any moment: have this possibility in your mind in all that you do or say or think.

 2.12 How all things quickly vanish, our bodies themselves lost in the physical world, the memories of them lost in time; the nature of all objects of the senses - especially those which allure us with pleasure, frighten us with pain, or enjoy the applause of vanity - how cheap they are, how contemptible, shoddy, perishable, and dead: these are matters for our intellectual faculty to consider.
 And further considerations.
 What are they, these people whose judgements and voices confer or deny esteem?
 What is death?
 Someone looking at death per se, and applying the analytical power of his mind to divest death of its associated images, will conclude then that it is nothing more than a function of nature - and if anyone is frightened of a function of nature, he is a mere child.
 And death is not only a function of nature, but also to her benefit.